-For further information about the appeal process contact; admissions@trinitvacademvbristol.org
+For further information about the appeal process contact; admissions@trinityacademybristol.org Information on the timetable for the appeals process is on our website at www.trinityacademybristol.org.

 Admission to other year groups

 CST is the admission authority and administers all in-year applications for Trinity Academy.
 Parents/carers seeking admission for any year group, other than for the normal point of entry may make an application using the online application form on the school website.